When were the four gospels written? Were the writers disciples of Jesus?

 The gospels of Matthew and Luke seem to have taken Mark’s gospel as a basis for their writings.
 Together these three gospels are known as the synoptic gospels.
 (Synoptic means “taking the same point of view.”)

 Matthew was the second gospel to be written.
-He was a disciple of Jesus, and was originally a tax collector, also called Levi (Mark 3:18; Matt 9:9; 10:3; Luke 6:15; Acts 1:13).
+He was a disciple of Jesus, and was originally a tax collector, also called Levi (Mark 3:18; Matthew 9:9; 10:3; Luke 6:15; Acts 1:13).
 It is believed that he wrote his book in the late AD 70’s or early AD 80’s.

 Gospel of Luke